dantejauregui/lambda_api-gateway_rds_terraform-/README.md

 pip install -r requirements.txt

-Later, go to the folder "package_to_zip" and package all the dependencies and zip it:
+Later, package all the dependencies and zip it:
 ```
 pip install --target package_to_zip -r requirements.txt
 cp index.py package_to_zip/